slatedocs/slate/src/index.html.md

 ## Format

-The Tier API is using the [JSON:API standard](https://jsonapi.org/).
+The TIER API is using the [JSON:API standard](https://jsonapi.org/).

 ## Versioning